ByteSmithLabs/ic-rmcp/README.md

 ## Limitations

-- **Stateless**: No maintained sessions.
+- No maintained sessions.
 Also no two-way communication between server and client.
 You should be aware of HTTP response size limitation on IC environment when designing and implementing tools.
 - Your api key can seen by node in subnet
-- Limited by the request/received size - 2MB
 - HTTP outcall limited with IPv6

 ## Usage